MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 51.26 seconds
 ~~~

-we can notice we found 3 services to check.
+We found 3 services to check.

 - OpenSSH 6.6.1p1
 - ISC BIND 9.9.5-3ubuntu0.14
 - Apache httpd 2.4.7

-but there weren't known vulnerabilities for them.
+There were no known vulnerabilities for them.

-So We tried to connect on the 80 port for checking the web server, but we didn't get interesting things.
+We tried to connect on the 80 port for checking the web server, but we did not find anything significant.
-The response was the default page of Apache, and there weren't hidden surprises in the source code.
+The response was the default page of Apache, and there were no hidden surprises in the source code.
-We continued the PT enumerating the hidden directories using **dirbuster** but nothing happened.
+We continued the PT, enumerating the hidden directories using **dirbuster** but we did not find anything of relevance.

-We wasted many time trying to find the right way,
-using some big wordlist for the directories webserver enumeration, connecting to the 53 port, scanning UDP port of the machine but we didn't get any result.
+We used big wordlists for the directories webserver enumeration, connected to the 53 port, and scanned the UDP ports of the machine without any results.
-After few hours spent wasting time, we had an idea.
-Maybe the server was configured with virtualhost, so using the right domain we would be able to connect to the web application.
+We came to the conclusion that maybe the server was configured with virtualhosts, and using the right domain name would allow us to connect to the web application.

-so we edited our hosts file
+We edited our hosts file
 ~~~
 root@kali:/# nano etc/hosts
 ~~~